atomisthq/docs/docs/reference-docs/cli.md

  * `exit`: Exit the shell
  * `show`: Show the current state of the shell, including registered generators and editors.
  * `superfork`: Specify a GitHub repo containing a project that you wish to use as the basis for a template.
 Instead of a simple clone, the result will be a new directory under the current `template_root` containing a template that can create similar projects.
- * `help`: Show the available current commands and these descriptions.

-## Suggested Workflow
+## Suggested Workflow with the Atomist Shell CLI

  1. `git clone` GitHub template repository, which can include a generator and multiple editors.
 Then work on the template locally.
  2. Use `create` and `edit` CLI commands to create and work on generated projects.
 It's a good idea to `git init` these projects for easy diffing.
  3. Use `reload` command when files change.